-Regarding the ability to provide more realistic models, it should be noted that efforts in this direction are constantly underway.
-Examples include current analytical abilities to account for wall regression, unsteady vorticity, viscous diffusion, bore taper, varying cross sections, and non-uniform injection.
-In the past, propellant morphology and heterogeneity were shown, however, to be more relevant to the physicochemistry of combustion than to the acoustic environment within the chamber.
+In regard to the ability to provide more realistic models, note that efforts in this direction are constantly underway.
+Examples include current analytical abilities to account for wall regression, unsteady vorticity, viscous diffusion, bore taper, varying cross sections, and nonuniform injection.
+In the past, propellant morphology and heterogeneity, however, were shown to be more relevant to the physicochemistry of combustion than to the acoustic environment within the chamber.
 As a matter of record, these aspects are treated separately outside the core flow module in the detailed simulations by CSAR.
-In fact, despite our earnest desire to account for surface vibrations and motor irregularities (due inhibitors, to igniters, submerged nozzles, interface gaps, O-rings, conocyls and slots,59) the added complexities that accompany these geometric disparities need to be handled piece at a time.
+In fact, despite our earnest desire to account for surface vibrations and motor irregularities (due to inhibitors, igniters, submerged nozzles, interface gaps, O-rings, conocyls and slots) the added complexities that accompany these geometric disparities need to be handled one piece at a time.
 Nonetheless, approximate solutions of the type we have described remain fairly useful in relaying the basic physical aspects of the problem while helping to validate more elaborate numerical simulations.
-In the case of wall regression that was particularly pointed out, recent findings have indicated its small influence on the overall acoustic field.^{36,44,45} This could perhaps justify its dismissal in many laboratory, computational, and theoretical investigations.
+In the case of wall regression that was particularly pointed out, recent findings have indicated its small influence on the overall acoustic field.
+This could perhaps justify its dismissal in many laboratory, computational, and theoretical investigations.

-In the recent CSAR simulations by Venugopal, Najjar, and Moser,52 the rocket motor is idealized as a plane channel with wall injection across two smooth porous walls separated by a distance of 2δ .
-This configuration resembles the one adopted by the French scientists in their VECLA apparatus (Veine d'Études de la Couche Limite Acoustique), and the geometry used in the article under consideration.60 Nonetheless, in order to homogenize the Navier-Stokes equations in the streamwise direction, these researchers have assumed that turbulent fluctuations vary over a length scale of $\mathcal{O}(1)$, and that turbulent amplitudes grow over a larger length scale of $\mathcal{O}(1/\varepsilon)$.
-To take into account the non-uniform variations over these two rational length scales, slow and fast variables are introduced via $x_s = \varepsilon x$ and $x_f = x$.
-A two-variable multiple-scale expansion is then carried out before numerical simulations could be broken into a number of discrete solutions at userprescribed stations -namely, one for each value of ε.
+In the recent CSAR simulations by Venugopal et al., the rocket motor is idealized as a plane channel with wall injection across two smooth porous walls separated by a distance of $2\delta$ .
+This configuration resembles the one adopted by the French scientists in their Veine d'Études de la Couche Limite Acoustique apparatus and the geometry used in the paper under consideration.
+Nonetheless, to homogenize the Navier-Stokes equations in the streamwise direction, these researchers have assumed that turbulent fluctuations vary over a length scale of $\mathcal{O}(1)$ and that turbulent amplitudes grow over a larger length scale of $\mathcal{O}(1/\varepsilon)$ .
+To take into account the nonuniform variations over these two rational length scales, slow and fast variables are introduced via $x_s = \varepsilon x$ and $x_f = x$ .
+A two-variable multiple-scale expansion is then carried out before numerical simulations could be broken into a number of discrete solutions at user-prescribed stations, namely, one for each value ofe

-It should be noted that, throughout this two-scale analysis, the perturbation parameter is taken to be $\varepsilon = \delta / x$, where x is measured from the head end of the simulated rocket.
-Since δ represents the half-height of the porous channel, each streamwise location in the rocket motor could be identified with a particular value of ε .
-Specifically, the primary perturbation parameter ε appears as a variable whereas the slow scale $x{s} = \varepsilon x (= \delta = \text{const})$ is used to represent an artificial coordinate.
-Venugopal, Najjar, and Moser52 later indicate that, since their analysis assumes ε to be small, their model will "be strictly valid only at streamwise locations close to the nozzle of the rocket motor."
-Being applicable to downstream motor sections, their work complements the basic relations derived by Flandro5 and Majdalani and Van Moorhem.18 The latter provide closed-form solutions that are valid everywhere except near the nozzle where turbulence and compressibility effects become eminent.
-It should also be emphasized that, based on the CSAR simulations,52 the mean flow is found to be approximately isobaric, a feature that has been exploited to linearize the pressure response as part of the analytical framework.18
+Note that, throughout this two-scale analysis, the perturbation parameter is taken to be $\varepsilon = \delta/x$ , where x is measured from the head end of the simulated rocket.
+Because $\delta$ represents the halfheight of the porous channel, each streamwise location in the rocket motor could be identified with a particular value of $\varepsilon$ .
+Specifically, the primary perturbation parameter $\varepsilon$ appears as a variable, whereas the slow scale $x_s = \varepsilon x$ ( $= \delta = \text{const}$ ) is used to represent an artificial coordinate.
+Venugopal et al.53 later indicate that, because their analysis assumes $\varepsilon$ to be small, their model will "be strictly valid only at streamwise locations close to the nozzle of the rocket motor."
+Because it is applicable to downstream motor sections, their work complements the basic relations derived by Flandro and Majdalani and Van Moorhem.
+The latter provide closed-form solutions that are valid everywhere except near the nozzle, where turbulence and compressibility effects become eminent.
+Also note that, based on the CSAR simulations, the mean flow is found to be approximately isobaric, a feature that has been exploited to linearize the pressure response as part of the analytical framework.